rhdtownsend/msg/docs/source/ref-guide/installation.rst

    tar xf msg-|version|.tar.gz

-Set the :envvar:`MSG_DIR` environment variable with the path to the newly created source directory; this can be achieved e.g. using the :command:`realpath` command\ [#realpath]_:
+Set the :envvar:`MSG_DIR` environment variable with the path to the newly created source directory; this can be achieved, e.g., using the :command:`realpath` command\ [#realpath]_:

 .. prompt:: bash